seankim658/d3-hockey/docs/examples/basic-rink.md

 ## Simple Rink

-The most basic usage - just create a rink and render it.
+The most basic usage, just create a rink and render it.

 <ClientOnly>
   <Demo title="Basic Rink">